Eyescale/Consensus/Release/Version-WIP/Examples/6_System/README.txt

 	   and eventually performs the instantiation
 		   do ( *guard, ((*on,*bar), *action ))

+system.story
+	Finally system.story executes TM.system, using as includes the appropriate cosystem/*.bm class definition files so as to

+	1. perform the occurrence <-> cosystem association as per en ascribe(( !!, DO ), . )
+	   with
+		.: ascribe(( .pivot, DO ), .occurrence )
+			do (( pivot, CO ), ?::occurrence )
+	   where
+		?::occurrence returns the identifier of the cosystem containing the occurrence's string narrative

+	2. launch all cosystem instances (aka. system's actors) as per do : %((!!,CO),?) : !!( launch-formula ) where do : identifier : !!( launch-formula )
+		instantiates one 'identifier' class representative

 NOTES
 	. currently we do allow CL string DO string // with same string . output.story allows in/on/off occurrences to be specified with